 Slant Board Knee Circles

-The idea of this exercise is to draw a semicircle in the air with your knees, going back and forth.
+The idea of this exercise is to slowly bend your knees and draw a semicircle in the air with them, going back and forth.
+Controlled, gradual bending enhances safety and effectiveness during the movement.

 This exercise should reveal any range of motion imbalances you may have in each leg.